 - Review the applicable SDS documentation guidelines for more information about what should be included.
 Students who require additional testing for Learning Disabilities or Autism Spectrum Disorders may contact SDS for options in the Knoxville and surrounding area.

 - Attend Your Welcome Meeting

 - The coordinator will talk with you about your accommodation needs and begin to develop an accommodations plan with you.
 During the meeting, the coordinator will engage in an interactive conversation about how your disability impacts you, as well as the accommodations needed to address that impact.
 The coordinator will evaluate any documentation presented in advance of the Welcome Meeting, as well as discuss any additional documentation presented by you.

 Consider Joining the Peer Mentor Program

 The goal of SDS Peer Mentors is to provide support and guidance to first-year students with disabilities and to help first-year students become knowledgeable and comfortable with the campus, Student Disability Services, and college life in general.
-You can expect to meet with your peer mentor regularly, attend events together, receive assistance with adjusting to the responsibilities of college, and be referred to various campus resources.
+You can expect to meet weekly with your peer mentor, attend events together, receive assistance with adjusting to the responsibilities of college, and be referred to various campus resources.